lynl7130/DeepL_Baby/Papers/Visual+Spoken.md

 * bounding box annotation in training data
 * weakly-supervised or unsupervised visual object localization
 * unsupervised visual object discovery

 ### Unsupervised Speech Processing
+ASR systems for now: expensive for supervision! -> reduce supervision is needed.
+-> segmentation and clustering algorithms:
+1. divide a collection of spoken utterances at the boundaries of phones or words
+2. group together segments which capture the same underlying unit.

+-> popular approaches:
+* dynamic time warping
+* Bayesian generative models of the speech signal

 ### Fusion of Vision and Language
+popular tasks:
+* image captioning
+* visual question answering
+* multimodal dialog
+* text-to-image generation

+Most of them: representing natural language with text.
+Rising: learn directly from the speech signal:
+* correspondences between images of objects and the outputs of a supervised phoneme recognizer
+* showed that semantic correspondences could be learned between images and speech waveforms
+* proved that linguistic units approximating phonemes and words can be implicitly learned by models
+* **This paper introduces "matchmap" NNs: get semantic alignments between acoustic frames and image pixels**

+## Spoken Captions Dataset
 ### Fusion of Vision and Sounds